webix-hub/docs/data/datatable/frozen_rows.md

 Frozen Rows in DataTable
 =================

-This type of split mode "freezes" datatable rows.
-It means that with this mode enabled, a datatable will be splitted into two parts: the top fixed part and the bottom scrollable part.
+You can "freeze" several rows at the top of datatable, to make them always visible.<br>

-The "frozen" upper part contains several top rows of the datatable.
-The lower part is movable and can be scrolled vertically.
+In such a mode, the "frozen" upper part is fixed and the lower part is movable and can be scrolled vertically.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="datatable/frozen_rows.png"/>